mahes-a/StagingBuild/README.md

         @pipeline().parameters.PartitionUpperBound
         @pipeline().parameters.PartitionLowerBound

--  Log sucess and Failures , Refer to CDC copy section for complete details on these steps
+-  Log success and Failures , Refer to CDC copy section for complete details on these steps

 **Create Notebooks to Curate Bronze Layer Tables**